yevheniiairapetian/todo-app/README.md

    - When registration/authorization was unsuccessful
    - When an empty task was submitted

-4. Install the app on mobile/desktop devices like a native app.
+4. Install the app on mobile/desktop devices like a native app:
    When installed, it allows to:
    - Use the app, resembling a native-app experience.
    - Have an improved user experience
    - Experience cross-platform compatibility
    - Make use of faster loading times
    - Use offline accessibility
    - Have a smaller size than a native desktop app
    - Access the app quickly via a mobile home screen, a Windows/Mac taskbar, etc

 Read more about the benefits that Progressive Web Apps have [here](https://www.itaims.com/blog/benefits-of-progressive-web-apps-pwa-advantages-and-disadvantages)